-The Dartmoor descends from the native ponies present for centuries on Dartmoor in southwestern England.
-Ponies were used for riding, agricultural work, and pulling skips in coal and tin mines.
-It was customary to range ponies on the moor when they were not needed, and natural selection helped shape a breed that could thrive on rough terrain and poor forage.
+Between the 12th-15th centuries, ponies were used for riding, agricultural work, and pulling skips in coal and tin mines.
+It was customary to range ponies on the moor when they were not needed, so natural selection helped shape a breed that could thrive on rough terrain and poor forage.

 Dartmoor ponies average 12 hands (48″) at the withers.
 Bay and brown are the most common colors, but black, chestnut, and gray also exist.
 White markings are uncommon.
 The head is small with a broad forehead and small ears.
-The neck is strong and the quarters are well muscled.
+The neck is strong, and the quarters are well muscled.
 The legs have dense, flat bones, and the hooves are durable.
 Manes and tails are full.
 The sloping shoulder and long stride give a smooth ride.
 The ponies’ calm, friendly, and willing dispositions make them popular as children’s mounts.
-The breed’s consistency of appearance makes it easy to pick Dartmoors out of a crowd and to match ponies for driving teams.
+The breed’s consistency of appearance makes it easy to pick Dartmoors out of a herd and to match ponies for driving teams.

 Did you know: